isomerpages/moh-bioethics/publications/press-releases/_posts/2006-06-14-post-bioethics-advisory-committee-seeks-public-feedback-on-the-use-of-personal-information-in-biomedical-research.md

 ---
 layout: post
-title: 'Bioethics Advisory Committee seeks public feedback on the use of personal information in biomedical research'
+title: Bioethics Advisory Committee seeks public feedback on the use of personal information in biomedical research
 permalink: /publications/press-releases/bioethics-advisory-committee-seeks-public-feedback-on-the-use-of-personal-information-in-biomedical-research/
 date: 2006-06-14T00:00:00.000Z
+variant: markdown
 ---
 **Consultation Paper distributed to 70 religious, professional and scientific organisations, and healthcare and research institutions in Singapore to seek their views**

 Over the past two years, the Bioethics Advisory Committee (BAC) has thoroughly examined the ethical, legal and social issues arising from the use of personal information in biomedical research.
 This was achieved by studying various policies and guidelines adopted in other leading jurisdictions and recommendations made by national and international organisations.
 Local and international experts were also consulted.